 Jenna serves as the Chief Executive Officer and one of the Founding Partners of Nuclear Care Partners (NCP).
 Graduating Summa Cum Laude with a Bachelor’s of Science in Nursing from Colorado Mesa University in Grand Junction, CO; her early experiences in health care were in psychiatric nursing and then as an intensive care nurse.
 Although Jenna valued her time in critical care, she found her true calling in healthcare leadership and a true passion for serving former atomic workers.
 Jenna co-founded NCP in 2011, a modest beginning with two employees.
-Currently NCP is a national industry leader, with 500 employees and operations in a dozen states.
-Jenna currently sits on the Community Hospital Foundation Board, Colorado Mesa University Alumni Board and Strive Foundation Board.
+Currently NCP is a national industry leader, with hundreds of employees and operations in more than a dozen states.
+Jenna currently sits on the Community Hospital Foundation Board, Colorado Mesa University Alumni Board, Strive Foundation Board, and is a member of the Young Presidents' Organization (YPO).
 Throughout her career, Jenna has worked to balance having four children and her passion for nursing and leadership.
-As an Executive Director at NCP, she enjoys being able to inspire others in the specialized healthcare arena.
+As the Chief Executive Officer at NCP, she enjoys being able to inspire others in the specialized healthcare arena.

-Leslie earned her Bachelor of Science in Nursing degree from San Diego State University, graduating Summa Cum Laude.
+Leslie earned her Bachelor's of Science in Nursing from San Diego State University, graduating Summa Cum Laude.
 Her passion for nursing was solidified early on as she experienced and supported a loved one’s battle with terminal cancer while in nursing school.
 Her early nursing career was spent gaining experience in the operating room, outpatient procedure centers and orthopedics.
 Leslie balanced mothering four children while starting and operating a medical transcription business but eventually felt the pull to return to nursing where she would have more exposure to patients and their families.
 She spent several years working as a case manager and clinical director with a national company serving Department of Energy workers.
 Leslie quickly fell in love with the senior population she served and found the true ability to connect with people struggling with chronic illness.
-She currently sits on the St. Mary’s Hospital Foundation Board of Trustees.
-Today, Leslie serves as an Executive Director for Nuclear Care Partners and is inspired daily to be sharing a mutual passion for helping former Department of Energy workers.
+Leslie went on to co-found Nuclear Care Partners, one of the leading in-home care providers for former atomic workers.